-Grapefruits come in several varieties including red, white, and pink- all taste relatively similar in my opinion, slightly sweet and bitter.
-Grapefruits get special attention and are in the Nutrition Stripped Pantry because I always have them on hand for a quick snack or pre-workout.
+Grapefruits come in several varieties including red, white, and pink — all taste relatively similar — slightly sweet and bitter.
+Grapefruits are great to have on hand for a quick snack or pre-workout.

 Fiber | 1/2 grapefruit contains 2g fiber

 Carbohydrates | 1/2 grapefruit contains 11g carbohydrates (7g sugar)

 Vitamin A | 23% DV